wveducation/teachwv/src/pages/bachelors-degree.md

 ## Option 2: County-Based Alternative Certification Programs

 Many West Virginia school districts provide alternative certification programs which may only be used when an area of critical need and shortage exists and allow individuals to teach while they are completing program requirements.
-To get started, view the resources below to help you on your journey to becoming a teacher in West Virginia.

 This pathway is perfect for the following: